allisonatwill/allisonatwill.github.io/_posts/2015-02-06-resource-constrained-budget-optimization.markdown

 <p>This is a loosely formulized way of looking at the age-old discipline of budgeting.</p>

 <p> The application of these principles has allowed me to maximize my utility within my resource constraints.
-I am not an engineer by trade and I work outside of the technology sector, so my monetary compensation is lower than many of my peers.
+Not being an engineer by trade and working outside of the technology sector, my monetary compensation is lower than many of my peers.
 When I personally solve for this equation, W<sub>f</sub> is weighted higher than W<sub>t</sub> and W<sub>p</sub>.</p>

 <h2 class="section-heading">Constructing your budget framework</h2>